bertdida/twitter-quote-scraper/README.md

 ## Usage

-**Important:** Make sure to activate the virtual environment, doing this will put the virtual environment-specific python and pip executables into pipenv shell’s `PATH`:
+**Important:** Make sure to activate the virtual environment first, doing this will put the virtual environment-specific python and pip executables into pipenv shell’s `PATH`; this can be done using:

 ```shell
 pipenv shell